hbmarchive/olkb-planck/readme.md

 keys for extras.

 Broadly speaking, the layout is designed so that keys and modifiers are tapped rather than held down.
-Aside from the use of home row modifier keys there is no chording required.
-The additional modifier keys on this Planck version are mapped as one shot modifiers.
+In place of the homerow modifiers this Planck version has additional modifier keys mapped as one shot modifiers.

-A single tap of the layer key gets to the symbol layer and a double tap of the same layer key gets to the navigation layer.
-Most of the time you will be tapping this layer key, hitting a symbol then carrying on in the base layer.
-Also, wherever you are, tapping the space or enter key will bring you back to the base layer.
-The idea is that you should not have to think too much about which layer you are in most of the time.

 There are additional layer keys available to access function keys and shortcuts although, in the case of the shortcuts, they may be honed to my individual workflow and rely on AutoHotkey bindings.
+I have included a copy of my AutoHotkey script for information.

 ### Credit